John Hinckley Jr.: Trial

+Some of Hinckley's many mugshots from the day after his arrest, from the Ronald Reagan Presidential Library.

 Hinckley was initially held at Marine Corps Base Quantico, where he met his defense lawyer Vincent J. Fuller.
-He was quickly moved to Federal Correctional Complex, Butner.
+Hinckley was quickly moved to Federal Correctional Complex, Butner.
 For four months, he was interviewed by both prosecution and defense.
-During his incarceration he twice tried to kill himself, in May and November 1981.
+During his incarceration, he tried to kill himself twice, in May 1981 and again the following November.

 At trial, the government emphasized Hinckley's premeditation of the shooting: noting that he had purchased a gun, trailed President Reagan, traveled to Washington, D.C., left a note detailing his plan, selected particularly devastating ammunition, and fired six shots.
 The defense argued that Hinckley's actions and his obsession with Foster indicated that he was legally insane.
 The trial was chiefly devoted to a battle of the psychiatric experts concerning Hinckley's mental state.
 Because Hinckley was charged in federal court, the prosecution was required to prove his sanity beyond reasonable doubt.

-For the defense, William T. Carpenter, who diagnosed Hinckley with schizophrenia, testified for three days, opining that Hinckley had amalgamated various personalities from fiction and real life—including Travis Bickle from Taxi Driver and John Lennon.
+For the defense, William T. Carpenter, who diagnosed Hinckley with schizophrenia, testified for three days, opining that Hinckley had amalgamated various personalities from fiction and real life—including Travis Bickle (from Taxi Driver) and John Lennon.
 Carpenter concluded that Hinckley could not emotionally appreciate the wrongfulness of his actions because he was consumed by the prospect of a "magical unification with Jodie Foster".
 David Bear testified that Hinckley's actions followed "the very opposite of logic" and that Hinckley did not exhibit signs of malingering.
 Bear said that his opinion was in part supported by a CAT scan of Hinckley's brain showing widened sulci, a feature Bear said was found in 1/3 of persons with schizophrenia, but only two percent of non-schizophrenics.
 Similarly, Ernest Prelinger testified that, while Hinckley had an above-average IQ, his results on the Minnesota Multiphasic Personality Inventory were highly abnormal—specifically, Prelinger said that only one person out of a million with Hinckley's score would not be suffering from serious mental illness.